midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Contract Kernel (CK)

-In this scheme, contracts and private oracles are not treated as application code; instead both are assumed to have a serializable executable representation.
-Rather than being stored in the web page, all contracts and private oracles reside in a single datastore guarded by a process, the contract kernel, dedicated to receiving, authorizing, and processing requests to use them.
-Applications install contracts in the kernel and specify an *access policy*.
-The access control policy is used to control which other applications can access an installed contract.
+In this scheme, local programs are stored in a single datastore protected by a contract kernel.
+The contract kernel is responsible for receiving, authorizing, and processing requests to use them.
+Inter-contract calls do not leave the kernel.
+Applications install contracts in the kernel and specify an *access policy*, which controls the access of other applications to the installed contract.
+This scheme assumes local programs have a serializable executable representation and are not treated as application code.

 **Pros**: